alvarop/usb_c_cable_tester/README.md

 ![Board Back](img/back.jpg)

+## Assembly
+Want to build your own?
+Take a look at the release [here](https://github.com/alvarop/usb_c_cable_tester/releases/tag/v2.0).
+There's a file called jlcpcb.zip which you can use to order bare boards or fully assembled ones from [JLCPCB](https://jlcpcb.com/).

 ## License
 USB Cable Tester © 2022 by Alvaro Prieto is licensed under CC BY 4.0.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/